golang/mock/README.md

 *  `-build_flags`: (reflect mode only) Flags passed verbatim to `go build`.

-* `-mockNames`: A list of custom names for generated mocks.
+* `-mock_names`: A list of custom names for generated mocks.
 This is specified as a comma-separated list of elements of the form `Repository=MockSensorRepository,Endpoint=MockSensorEndpoint`, where `Repository` is the interface name and `MockSensorRepository` is the desired